 The answer turns out to be slightly more complex than that.

-ALL of these conditions are associated with other hormonal abnormalities which are likely contributing to weight gain seen in these patients.
+All of these conditions are associated with other hormonal abnormalities which are likely contributing to the weight gain seen in these patients.

 PTSD is often associated with mood changes/neurotransmitter changes which may alter diet and appetite.